top of page

 User Interviews

-• Information channels they use (websites, apps, social media)
+• Preferred information channels (websites, apps, social media)

-More importantly, from the researches and interviews we conducted above, we came up with the initial set of data modules based on research insights.
+More importantly, from the researches and interviews we conducted above, I came up with the initial set of data modules based on research insights.

 119-2.jpg